-Based on the analysis in Figure 2, where all risk categories in Country X are shown to contribute substantially to higher financing costs, the team makes the decision that Country X's public instrument package NAMA will select a policy derisking instrument, in addition to the cornerstone FIT, to target each investment risk category.
+Based on the analysis in Figure 2, where all risk categories in Country X are shown to contribute substantially to higher financing costs, the decision is made that Country X's instrument package NAMA will select complementary policy derisking instruments, in addition to the cornerstone FIT, to target each investment risk category.
 The aim is to create an instrument package which both reduces financing costs and, in addition, by systematically removing barriers, increases its effectiveness.

 As such, based on consultations with the UNFCCC, national and international experts, and private sector investors, the selection and estimated costing of complementary policy derisking instruments for the instrument package NAMA was performed.
-The resulting data on selection of instruments and estimated cost (for 500MW over the lifetime of the FiT) is set out in Table 4 below.
+The resulting data on selection of instruments and estimated cost (for 500MW over the lifetime of the FiT) set out in Table 4 below.